apify/crawlee/docs/api/CheerioCrawler.md

       $: Cheerio, // the Cheerio object with parsed HTML
       html: String // the raw HTML of the page
       request: Request,
-      response: Object // a response object with properties such as the HTTP status code }
+      response: Object // a http.IncomingMessage object with properties such as the `statusCode` }
 </code></pre><p>  With the <a href="request"><code>Request</code></a> object representing the URL to crawl.
   If the function returns a promise, it is awaited.</p>